tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置静态网站_intl_en.md

 ## Prerequisites

 You have created a bucket.
-For more information, please see [Creating Buckets](https://intl.cloud.tencent.com/document/product/436/13309).
+For more information, see [Creating a Bucket](https://intl.cloud.tencent.com/document/product/436/13309).

 ## Directions